joemoose/psiops/docs/character.md

 1. Roll a D3 and add 1.
 Then roll a second D3 and subtract that from the previous result.
 The resulting number is your attribute score.
 Do this in order for each of your character’s four attributes: **FORCEFUL**, **CREATIVE**, **TACTICAL**, and **REFLEXIVE**.
 For example, if you first rolled a 1 and then a 3, your attribute score would be -1.
 Afterward, you may optionally swap two scores.
 	- Attribute scores range from a minimum of -1 to a maximum of 3.
-2. Roll D66 twice to select two starting **Psionic Talents** from the following list.
+2. Roll D66 twice to select two starting **Psionic Talents** from the following Psionic Talents list.
 	- Psionic talents are latent mental powers that defy the laws of physics.
 3. Set your maximum **Hit Points (HP)** to 6 and your starting **Momentum** to 2.
 4. In addition to the standard loadout listed on your character sheet, add **2 items of military equipment** of your choosing to your inventory.
 	- See the following equipment lists for examples.
 5. Set your **Armor** equal to the total armor bonuses supplied by your gear.
-6. Roll D66 to select your character’s **Drive** from the following list.
+6. Roll D66 to select your character’s **Drive** from the following Drives list.
 	- Your drive reflects something that your character wants to achieve during missions, and doing it lets them advance and improve.
 	- You can’t select a drive that another player on the team already has—reroll duplicates.
 7. Choose your native **language** and a second language that you’re fluent in.
 Choose additional languages equal to your CREATIVE or TACTICAL score.